Complete Description of Matching Polytopes with One Linearized Quadratic Term for Bipartite Graphs: Discussion

 onto the $(x,y')$-variables.
 Fourier-Motzkin elimination yields that this projection is described by $Ax \leq b$, $Cx - \onevec y' \leq d$ and inequalities that are the sum of an inequality from $Bx + \onevec y \leq c$ and an inequality from $Cx - \onevec y \leq d$.
 Since the resulting inequalities are already valid for $P$'s projection onto the $x$-variables, these are already present in $Ax \leq b$.

-\textbf{Proof technique.} The technique we described in Section~\ref{SectionTechnique} and applied in Sections~\ref{SectionDown} and~\ref{SectionUp} is quite special and does not work for arbitrary polytopes.
+\paragraph{Proof technique.} The technique we described and applied in Section~\ref{SectionTechnique} is quite special and does not work for arbitrary polytopes.
 In fact it heavily depends on the fact that $P$ is highly related to $Q$, e.g., a subpolytope.
 Clearly, the more complicated the modifications are, the more involved the proof will probably be.
 Thus, on the one hand we believe that the applicability of the technique is quite limited.
 On the other hand, it does not require LP duality, and hence it could be useful when duality-based methods become unattractive because of many inequality classes.
+In such a case, a duality-based approach would involve several sets of dual multipliers, which may complicate formulas.
+In contrast to this, the proposed technique may only have to consider each class of inequalities separately.
+This may have the advantage of being simpler and the disadvantage of producing longer proofs.

-\textbf{Future directions.} There are several directions into which future research may lead.
+\paragraph{Future directions.} There are several directions into which future research may lead.
 On the modeling level, a generalization of Theorem~\ref{TheoremComplete} (or even Theorem~\ref{TheoremCapacitatedbMatching}) to more than one quadratic term or to a single cubic term is conceivable.
-Such results were obtained for matroids, see~\cite{FischerFM16}.
-On the problem level, since bipartite matching is special case of matroid intersection, one may address the question of a complete description of the corresponding polytope for the intersection of two arbitrary matroids (together with a quadratic term).
+Such results were obtained for matroids, see~\cite{FischerFM18}.
+On the problem level, since bipartite matching is a special case of matroid intersection, one may address the question of a complete description of the corresponding polytope for the intersection of two arbitrary matroids (together with a quadratic term).

 \textbf{Acknowledgements.} The author is grateful to Mirjam Friesen and Volker Kaibel for valueable discussions, and to the referee whose comments lead to investigation of $b$-matchings and to significant improvements in the presentation of the material.